-This will depend upon your actual GCSE results and you will have been guided to a particular pathway during meetings.
-A minimum of 5 A\-Cs at GCSE level, usually to include English and Mathematics.
+This will depend upon your actual GCSE/BTEC results and you will have been guided to a particular pathway during meetings.
+A minimum of 5 Level 9-5 at GCSE, usually to include English and Mathematics is required.
 Choosing the correct course is an important decision and one you should make very carefully.
 You should seek guidance and listen to all the advice you are given.

-Pathway 1- 4 Level 3 courses (those with A\/A and one B only).
+Pathway 1 4 Level 3 courses (those with level 7,8,9 only).

-Pathway 2- 3 Level 3 courses (B's and C's) or an AS if subjects are offering this and the student is capable.

-Pathway 3- Foundation year (those that have not achieved 5 A\-C) to include GCSE resit.
-There could be the opportunity to study one Level 3 subject but will be on a case by case.
+- Pathway 2 3 Level 3 courses (level 5,6,7) or an AS if subjects are offering this and the student is capable. - Pathway 3- Foundation year (those that have not achieved 5 level 5-9) to include GCSE resit.
+There could be the opportunity to study one Level 3 subject but will be on a case by case basis.

 All pathways have the ability to be bespoke in terms of using 14-19 funding to cater for the individual needs of a student.
 This can be through an external providers if necessary or to bring a specialist in for a specific niche.
-We can also offer part-time study for adult learners.